Esri/arcgis-pro-sdk/README.md

 * Create elevation profile graphs.
 * Add and update map view overlay performance improvements.
 * TINEditor class for creating and modifying TINs.
+* Export the scene contents to a stereolithography format (STL)

 **Content:**
 * Open and retrieve recently opened project list to include Portal Projects (uploaded to an enterprise portal).